-We support statements by several delegations including Finland, Barbados, Indonesia, and Switzerland, among several others, for the Marrakech Process to continue and to be formalized within the CSD process.
-We support discussion on format and substance of the 10 Year Framework of Programmes and wish them to be open and all-inclusive going forward to CSD 19.
+We have also noted that the Chair's draft text calls for a discussion on format and substance of the 10 Year Framework of Programmes.
+We support such discussions and wish them to be open, all-inclusive and formalized going forward to CSD 19.